Testosterone is a hormone made by the testicles. It is important for a man's sex drive and physical appearance.

 If you have low testosterone, hormone therapy may help.
 The medicine used is man-made testosterone.
-It can be given as a gel, patch, injection, or implant.
+This treatment is called testosterone replacement therapy, or TRT.
+TRT can be given as a gel, patch, injection, or implant.

-Treatment may relieve symptoms in some men.
+TRT may relieve or improve symptoms in some men.
 It may help keep bones and muscles strong.
-But it is unclear whether hormone therapy is helpful for older men with low testosterone.
+TRT seems to be more effective in young men with very low testosterone levels.
+But it is unclear whether TRT is helpful for older men.

-Talk with your provider about whether testosterone is right for you.
+Talk with your provider about whether TRT is right for you.

 When to Call the Doctor